DNSPod/dnspod-int-api-docs/source/domains.rst

             }
         }

-Directions：
+Directions:
     * All the domains shared by others are always put into the group named "Shared With Me" because their group is unchangeable.
     * Only the owner of the domain has the permission to change the domain's group.

 Mark a Domain
 -------------
-URL：
+URL:
     * https://api.dnspod.com/Domain.Ismark
-Method：
+Method:
     * POST
-Request Parameters：
+Request Parameters:
     * Global Parameters
     * **domain_id** OR **domain** Stand for the id and the name of the domain.You only need to and must set one of them.
     * **is_mark** {yes|no} Whether to mark this domain.
-Response Code：
+Response Code:
     * Common Response Code
     * 6 Invalid domain id.